ANM Nazrul Islam

-Career
+Biography

+Islam earned a masters degree in Bengali literature from the University of Dhaka.

+He taught at Ananda Mohan College and Chittagong University.

-Islam was elected to the National Assembly of Pakistan in 1970.
-During Bangladesh Liberation war he worked as an aide to Syed Nazrul Islam of the Mujibnagar Government.
+He was elected to the National Assembly of Pakistan in 1970.
+During the Bangladesh Liberation war he worked as an aide to Syed Nazrul Islam of the Mujibnagar Government.
 He was elected to parliament from Mymensingh-16 as an Awami League candidate in 1973.

-Death

 Islam died on 23 June 2020 in Dhaka, Bangladesh.